AICC/CMI-5_Spec_Current/cmi5_runtime.md

 * The LMS MUST implement additional xAPI "Statement API" requirements as defined in Section 9.
 * The LMS MUST implement additional xAPI "Agent Profile API" requirements as defined in Section 11.
 * The LMS MUST implement a means to import course structures as defined in Section 6.1.
+* The LMS MUST NOT provide permissions/credentials which allow the AU to issue voiding Statements.
 * The LMS SHOULD implement a means to export course structures as defined in Section 6.1.

 <a name="course_structures"></a>